 For the rest of us, that’s where nostalgia comes in.
 Nothing stokes the sentimental fires like the festive season; in a world of adult constraint, it reminds us of an innocence we are rarely able to rekindle.
 One of the biggest tragedies of a young life is realising you’re too old to play.
 It takes a huge toll on the imagination.
 The ability to escape into a fantasy world of our own making is a precious comfort that we fail to appreciate until it’s too late.
 When you suddenly realise you can no longer bring your fantasies so ebulliently to life, it’s like something inside you inexplicably departs, something you spend your entire adult life attempting to rediscover.
 Movies are the most feasible gateway into the long-lost Neverland of adolescence.
 They may not communicate with us like they once did, but they discover remnants of a juvenile spirit just waiting to be found, and it’s all in the memories…

 It’s November 1990.
 The decadent 80s, smoking at the seams with power ballad burnout, are sputtering to an exhausted halt.
 A yellow devil named Bart Simpson has taken America by storm, becoming a proponent for the kind of family dysfunction that would lead newly appointed president, George H. W. Bush, to proclaim that American families should be “more like The Waltons and less like The Simpsons.”
-The Teenage Mutant Ninja Turtles are hammering home the totally radical mantra of brightly-coloured tween culture, introducing surfer dude vernacular to a newly Americanised world as future collaborator and corporate rap star Vanilla Ice sits pretty at the top of the US Billboard 100.
+The Teenage Mutant Ninja Turtles are hammering home the totally radical mantra of brightly-coloured tween culture, spreading surf dude vernacular as corporate rap star Vanilla Ice sits pretty at the top of the US Billboard 100.
 In theatres, Home Alone is about to pick up where 80s Christmas movies left off, creating an anarchic role model and smashing all kinds of records.

 In adorable tearaway, Kevin McCallister, Home Alone forged the flesh Bart Simpson, a postmodern Dennis the Menace who ditched the slingshot for the air rifle and blowtorch, dishing out the kind of unconscionable cartoon violence that made his animated peers seem positively angelic.
 While Bush rode his family values ethos into the ground like a rodeo bull on its last legs, kids were embracing an era of unbridled mischief, a world of Super Soakers, slime-based pseudo-science and belching ‘talkie’ toys.
 In 1992, Hasbro’s Talkboy, a prank-friendly recording device first conceived as a prop for Home Alone 2: Lost in New York, was juvenile gold, becoming the most sought-after toy during the Christmas holidays.
 It’s not a push to suggest that Home Alone‘s booby trap climax almost single-handedly sparked such trends.
 The popularity and reach of the movie’s multi-million dollar concept was nothing short of phenomenal.